Zaatari Refugee Camp

 Pearson Fellow Alum

-Hafsah Lak, MPP'17, is a business development lead with Cambridge Global Advisors, where she focuses on government contracting procurement pipelines and public policy research and technical writing.
-She is also senior director of global strategy and special initiatives with the Salman Sufi Foundation.
+Hafsah Lak, MPP'17, is vice president at Cambridge Global Advisors.
+She is also director of global partnerships with the Salman Sufi Foundation.

 While at Harris Public Policy, Lak worked in Senator Dick Durbin’s Chicago office, calling for stronger regulations to protect children against lead poisoning.
 As part of the University of Chicago Law School’s International Human Rights Law Clinic, she also worked on a research project in collaboration with the UN Office of the High Commissioner for Human Rights to study past, current, and planned violent extremism prevention programs, with a focus on their effect on women and minority groups.